DOROTHY2322/phase-1-project/README.md

 - Take on the process in Alternative One above.
 - Repeat the steps in alternative one.

+# Project setup
+- This project requires you to have a dummy authentication, and in my case
+   - Name:DOROTHY
+   - Email: dorothy.jebet@student.moringaschool.com

+   - when entered the page refreshes itself
+    -The project has one landing page.

 # Hosting on Github
  - After creting the project in which we have done so.